 The DSL is a member of the senior leadership team.
 Our DSL is Mr. Anthony Wilkes (Principal).
-The DSL takeslead responsibility for child protection and wider safeguarding.
+The DSL takes lead responsibility for child protection and wider safeguarding.
+This includes online safety, and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online.